AdobeDocs/mix-modeler.en/help/harmonize-data/dataset-rules.md

    ![Data merge preferences](../assets/data-merge-preferences.png)

    * Select a **[!UICONTROL Default metric preference]**.
 The selected default metric preference is applied when, during harmonization, multiple sources of data update a metric field for a given channel.
 The preference is applied at the sandbox level, unless overridden for specific metric based preferences.
+You can select between **[!UICONTROL Summary data]**, **[!UICONTROL Event data]** and **[!UICONTROL Sum of summmary and event data]**.

    * To add specific metric based preferences: